 Vulnerabilities Related to SAML [Security Assertion Markup Language] – Part 1

-In this blog, we are going to discuss about what is the SAML(Security Assertion Markup Language) and how it works as well as we are going to discuss the vulnerabilities related to SAML.
-In the second part of this blog we will see the actual exploitation of the vulnerabilities of SAML, so let’s get start.
+In this blog, we are going to discuss about what is the SAML (Security Assertion Markup Language) and how it works as well as we are going to discuss the Security Assertion Markup Language Vulnerabilities.
+In the second part of this blog we will see the actual exploitation of the SAML vulnerabilities, so let’s get start.

 SAML is the oldest standard, originally developed in 2001.
 SAML, pronounced as “sam-el,” stands for Security Assertion Markup Language.
 It is an open standard that provides both authentications as well as authorization.